giancarvalho/gratibox-backend/README.md

 ## Gratibox

-Gratibox is a fictional website that helps you stay grateful.
+Gratibox is a fictional startup that helps you stay grateful.
 Customers can choose between two recurring subscription plans: weekly or monthly.
-Each choice includes the delivery of assorted products such as teas, organic products, incense sticks.
-Simply select a plan, your preferred delivery day and which types of products you want to receive and start being grateful.
+Each choice includes the delivery of assorted products such as teas, organic products and incense sticks.
+Simply select a plan, your preferred delivery day, which types of products you want to receive and start being grateful.

-This is the 15th project of Driven's Full-stack Web Dev Course.
+You are in the backend repository, you can see the [front-end part here](https://github.com/giancarvalho/gratibox-frontend)

 ## Main technologies - backend